atomvm/AtomVM/doc/src/atomvm-internals.md

 - Native: the VM only runs native code and all code must be precompiled on the desktop using the JIT compiler (which effectively is a AOT or Ahead-of-Time compiler).
 In this mode, it is not necessary to bundle the jit compiler on the embedded target.
 - Hybrid: the VM can run native code as well as emulated BEAM code and some code is precompiled on the desktop.

-JIT is available on some platforms (currently only x86_64, aarch64 and armv6m) and compiles Erlang bytecode at runtime.
+JIT is available on some platforms (currently x86_64, aarch64, armv6m and riscv32) and compiles Erlang bytecode at runtime.
 Erlang bytecode is never interpreted.
 EMU is available on all platforms and Erlang bytecode is interpreted.

 Modules can include precompiled code in a dedicated beam chunk with name 'avmN'.
 The chunk can contain native code for several architectures, however it may only contain native code for a given version of the native interface.
 Current version is 1.
 This native code is executed by the jit-flavor of the emulator as well as the emu flavor if execution of precompiled is enabled.